sagium/rails_base/README.md

 mounting your project as a volume the image respects the file owner on write.

 It is also useful as a base rails image (even though if you care about size/network costs, you should consider using a smaller image).
+After all, the only solid way to cut networking costs is by having a dedicated machine for image building.
+Believe me, there are only a few image layers that will have to change upon consequent builds.

 If you really like the idea of having the "exact" same development/production stack, then this might be a good choice for you.
 As long as you develop only through